-With more employees seeking job flexibility, many companies now embrace hybrid working.
-Giving employees more freedom in their roles while maintaining in-person interaction can increase satisfaction, retention and performance.
+With more employees seeking job flexibility, many companies now embrace hybrid working as a way to boost satisfaction, retention and performance.

-In this article, you’ll learn the meaning of hybrid working and how it can benefit your business.
-We’ll also share best practices for creating a hybrid working model where employees can thrive.
+In this article, you’ll learn what hybrid working means and how it helps smaller businesses become more profitable.
+You’ll also discover best practices for creating a hybrid working model where employees can thrive.

 What is hybrid working?

-Hybrid working is an approach that blends in-person and remote work.
-Hybrid employees split their time between the office and home, giving them greater flexibility and a better work-life balance.
+Hybrid working blends in-person and remote work, with employees splitting their time between the office and home to achieve a better work-life balance.

-For example, a marketer might work twice weekly at the company’s studio to brainstorm campaigns and attend meetings.
-They’ll work from home (WFH) the rest of the week in an atmosphere where they can be more productive.
+For example, it means a content marketer might spend two days at the company’s studio for brainstorms and meetings, then work from home (WFH) the rest of the week to focus.

-A hybrid work arrangement balances in-person collaboration and innovation with benefits like fewer long commutes and more personal time.
+A hybrid work arrangement balances in-person collaboration with benefits like fewer commutes and more personal time.

-Businesses offer hybrid working to support employee mental health and reduce workplace stress.
-Research by Owl Labs shows that 27% of workers now split their time between the office and home.
+Businesses also use hybrid work to support mental health and reduce workplace stress.
+Research by Owl Labs shows that 27% of workers now split their work week between the office and home.

-While hybrid working isn’t the right fit for everyone, it’s becoming the future of work.
+While hybrid working isn’t the right fit for everyone, it’s become the first choice for so many professionals.

 A hybrid model can build a sustainable work environment that meets your employees’ long-term needs.

-Before diving into the benefits, let’s explore hybrid work options.
+Before diving into the benefits, let’s explore the main hybrid work options.

-Note: Switching to a hybrid model might not suit your company.
-However, you could introduce another schedule that meets employee needs.
-Learn more about different work arrangements in our guide to flexible work schedules.
+A hybrid model might not suit your company, but you could still find another schedule that fits your team well.
+Learn more in our guide to flexible work schedules.

-Hybrid working offers a range of benefits and challenges for employers and employees.
-Understanding them can help you implement a model that improves company performance while allowing teams to thrive.
+Hybrid working offers a range of benefits for both employers and employees.

-Here are some typical advantages and disadvantages of hybrid work.
+Here are the biggest advantages of hybrid working for SMBs:

 Research by International Workplace Group (IWG) found that 63% of CEOs report greater productivity in a hybrid model, while 79% of employees say they’re more productive.

-Hybrid models can boost productivity by increasing efficiency so employees finish work faster.
-In the long run, this workflow can reduce overtime costs and boost profits.
+Hybrid models can boost productivity by increasing efficiency, so employees finish work faster.
+In the long run, this workflow can reduce overtime costs and grow profits.

 For example, employees save time by cutting long daily commutes.
-They can then use that time to do work.
+That time can go to high-value tasks.
 IWG’s study says reducing commuting to two days a week can result in company productivity gains of 3% to 4%.

 Spend More Minutes Selling With These Time Saving Sales Hacks

-Giving employees more autonomy while eliminating long commutes and rigid schedules increases their satisfaction and reduces the likelihood of quitting.
+Allowing employees more autonomy while eliminating rigid schedules improves morale and reduces the likelihood of quitting (i.e., attrition).

 Economist Nicholas Bloom studied Trip.com employees and found that those in a hybrid situation reported greater job satisfaction and better work-life balance.
-Additionally, they resigned at a 33% lower rate than full-time office workers.
+They also resigned at a 33% lower rate than full-time office workers.

 Research by Buffer shows that 98% of employees want to work remotely (at least some of the time) for the rest of their careers.

-Offering the flexibility of hybrid work helps you build a happy workforce that retains top talent.
+Offering the flexibility of hybrid work helps you build a happy workforce that retains top talent, while also making human resources (HR) management simpler.

 Spending less time traveling to an office gives employees more freedom to enjoy an improved quality of life.